Flat-Earther 'Mad' Mike Hughes Scraps Plans For Manned Homemade Rocket Launch...For Now

 — American Nomad???????????? (@Awake_Today) November 25, 2017

 While Mike Hughes is self-taught, he has proven himself to be a successful engineer in the past.
-The limo driver-turned-flat-Earther built and successfully launched a manned rocket in 2014, flying the homemade creation a quarter-mile over Winkelman, Arizona before crashing back to the Earth.
+The limo driver-turned-flat-Earther built and successfully launched a manned rocket in 2014, flying the homemade creation a quarter-mile over Winkelman, Arizona, before crashing back to the Earth.
 Hughes claims that his injuries were so severe that he spent two weeks recovering in a walker.
 For his next manned rocket launch, “Mad” Mike is planning on being airborne for a mile.

 According to the rocket scientist, who recently converted to the controversial flat-Earther belief system (in part to help raise funds for his latest homemade rocket), his injurious 2014 rocket launch was based on round-Earth tech, which could have doomed him before he ever got off the ground.

-While some might call his attempt at flat-Earth flight “insane,” “Mad” Mike Hughes accounts for that, and he admits that launching himself into (protected only by his self-taught creation) into the atmosflat is “scary” – but not scary enough to stop him from seeking his photographic evidence of the flat Earth’s edge.
+While some might call his attempt at flat-Earth flight “insane,” “Mad” Mike Hughes accounts for that, and he admits that launching himself into (protected only by his self-taught creation) into the “atmosflat” is “scary,” but not scary enough to stop him from seeking his photographic evidence of the flat Earth’s edge.

 “It’s scary as hell.
 But none of us are getting out of this world alive.”